ros-kamach/log.io_docker_host/README.md

 This repository contains components for running either an operational log.io server and harvester setup for your docker conteiners log stream.

 #### Attention:
-If on docker host conteiners stops or new contreiners runs, script will rediscover and stream to log.io WEB.
+User that runs script must have privileges to run docker without sudo If on docker host conteiners stops or new contreiners runs, script will rediscover and stream to log.io WEB.

 #### docker-compose properties: